-- Teams work better when each team member knows their plus the other team members expected role, accountability, and authority.
+- Teams work better when each team member knows their and other team members expected role, accountability, and authority.

 - Teams work better when the team leader or the project manager is competent and can coach, support, and gain resources for the team to do its work.

 Thinking about the teams you work on and how they differ is important.
-The chart above breaks down the different, common types of teams as well as challenges and opportunities.
+The chart above breaks down the different, common types of teams, challenges, and opportunities.

-The work or the stuff that teams do makes a big difference in how the team works and their challenges or opportunities.
+The work or the stuff that teams do makes a big difference in how they work and their challenges or opportunities.

 - Executive management teams regularly deal with power and influence.